Experience-Monks/jam3-testing-tools/README.md

 ## smokestack

-Although Beefy is pretty good, it would be better if we could automate our tests and eventually have them running in the cloud (like with [zuul](https://github.com/defunctzombie/zuul) and SauceLabs).
+Although beefy is pretty good, it would be better if we could automate our tests and eventually have them running in the cloud (like with [zuul](https://github.com/defunctzombie/zuul) and SauceLabs).
 It can also be tedious to have to open DevTools just to see the test results.

 One alternative to beefy is to use [smokestack](https://www.npmjs.com/package/smokestack) for automation.
 This launches Chrome or FireFox, so it allows us to test the full range of Web APIs (WebGL, WebAudio, etc).